Motorola One

 Motorola One (stylised as MotorolaOne) is a series of Android phones developed by Motorola Mobility.
 The Motorola One series, first launched in 2018 as upper mid-range replacements for the Moto X4, was originally a series of phones featuring the Android One version of Android and mostly made available in Asian and European markets.
 However, the latest Motorola One series phones like Motorola One Zoom does not support Android One.

 Releases

 Motorola One

-The first release in the series is named the Motorola One, however it did carry the alternative name of P30 Play in areas of Asia.
+The first release in the series is named the Motorola One, alternatively known as the P30 Play in China.
 It was released in October 2018 with Android Oreo.
 It came to the market at a price of 180 Euros, making it a low-end phone.

 Motorola One Power

 The second release in this series is named the Motorola One Power, also called the P30 Note in China.
 It was released in October 2018 and boasted a 5000 mAh battery.
 It came to the market at a price of 250 Euros, making it a mid-range phone.